-Senior management would like to develop a business case to engage the Ministry of Education for either a rebuild of Cedar Elementary or, at minimum, to move the school's population to a different site.
+Senior management would like to engage the school community in a deep and meaningful consultation process which examines how best to support, maintain, and perhaps renew the school on the existing site.
+Priority would be to develop a business case to engage the Ministry of Education for a possible rebuild of Cedar Elementary.
+Should the Ministry not approve a new school construction, senior management would recommend moving the school's population to a different site.

-It is also felt that the district could seek ways to engage with other resource, ministerial and service organizations to look for ways to further support families connected to this learning community as there may be shared service opportunities.
+It is also felt that the district could, through community consultation, seek to engage with other resource, ministerial and service organizations to look for ways to further support families connected to this learning community as there may be shared service opportunities.